UniHomes guide to

 Student Life in Leeds

-Leeds is a small enough city that you can walk to everything no need for buses or trains.
-The entire city also revolves around students and there's always events on.
-The night life is also great there's something on every night.
+Leeds is a small enough city that you can walk to everything, no need for buses or trains.
+The entire city also revolves around students, and there are always events on.
+The nightlife is also great - there's something on every night.

 Rose S Brand Ambassador